nicklafferty/craftycody/content/life/park-city-ut.md

 ### Wasatch Brew Pub (Park City) ★★★★★

 We took a day trip to Park City and found this cute brewery.
+They had a hard seltzer there that was very good.
+I'm going to have to look up the brand because I can't remember.
+We also ordered fried cheese curds and their housemade marinara was awesome.
+Friendly staff and great atmosphere.

 ### Atticus Coffee (Park City) ★★★★★